mekanika/qe/Readme.md

 > Note: For `set`/`unset` style operations, simply pass those fields in the `.body` field of the Qe

-An example query with an `.updates` field:
+An example query with an `.update` field:

 ```js
 // Clearly describes an append/"add to" operation